A massive welterweight title clash between pound-for-pound star Terence Crawford and Amir Khan is heading to a Pay-Per-View platform in the UK.

 WBN understands Matchroom promoter Eddie Hearn took the fight to Sky Sports Box Office.
-This was during the negotiations for what will be Khan’s third and final fight of his Matchroom deal.
+During the negotiations for what will be Khan’s third and final fight of his Matchroom deal.

 An extension remains possible beyond the Crawford fight.
-Whilst at this point in time is not yet fully determined.
+Whilst at this point is not yet fully determined.

-Khan (📸 Lawrence Lustig) hooked up with Hearn with the notion of facing Kell Brook at the end of the agreement.
+Khan hooked up with Hearn with the notion of facing Kell Brook at the end of the agreement.
 This hasn’t come to pass, though, as Khan bids for legacy over a grudge match with his UK rival.

 Details of the event revealed on Tuesday place the clash in the United States on April 20.
-Crawford (📸 Mikey Williams) will be defending his WBO welterweight title on ESPN PPV in the US.
+Crawford will be defending his WBO welterweight title on ESPN PPV in the US.

 Top Rank’s Bob Arum, who handles Crawford’s career, has a TV agreement with BoxNation in the UK.
-Whilst fights of this magnitude are handled on a fight-by-fight basis, much like Hearn’s deal with DAZN.
+Fighting this magnitude is handled on a fight-by-fight basis, much like Hearn’s deal with DAZN.

 There are some rumors Kell Brook is in negotiations to feature on the undercard against former Crawford opponent Jeff Horn.
 Brook v Horn is said to be in the early stages of contact but could still be a standalone fight in the UK later this spring.

 Brook will obviously be disappointed to miss out on Khan.
-‘The Special One’ may now fully concentrate on becoming a two-weight world champion.
+However, “The Special One” may now fully concentrate on becoming a two-weight world champion.

 For Khan, Crawford is an undefeated superstar with a solid record.
-‘Bud’ fully unified the super-lightweight division, something Khan half did himself back in the early 2010’s.
+In addition, ‘Bud’ fully unified the super-lightweight division, something Khan half did himself back in the early 2010s.

 Joshua is also considering an offer to fight in New York against American Jarrell ‘Big Baby’ Miller.